Arquisoft/viade_en1b/README.md

 ### Running unit tests

+If you have any development server running, close it please, because tests need the port 3000 in order to run (solid stuff :smile:).

 To execute the unit tests, you need to run `npm test`.
 > This tests have been created using [Jest](https://jestjs.io/).